Technology has taken it upon itself to battle the growing stranglehold that ticket tout (scalpers) have on the live music and sports industry.

 But all is not lost.
 Whilst the reselling industry isn’t going anywhere anytime soon, artists, governments, startups and event organizers are striving to solve the problem through a plethora of different techniques.

-Recently, the UK government has threatened touts who use bots to buy in bulk, with jail time to crack down on what has been described by Labour MP Sharon Hodgson as “broken and parasitic market.”
+Recently, the UK government has threatened touts who use bots to buy in bulk, with jail time to crack down on what has been described by Labour MP Sharon Hodgson as a “broken and parasitic market.”

 The Fan Fair Alliance is an organization that is fighting back against ticket touts.
-The website includes information for artists, managers, and consumers on ways to avoid falling prey to touts and includes testimony from ‘Viagogo Victim’ Claire Turnham on how to seek refunds should this happen to you.
+The website includes information for artists, managers, and consumers on ways to avoid falling prey to touts and includes a testimony from ‘Viagogo Victim’ Claire Turnham on how to seek refunds should this happen to you.

 The Alliance works for both the artists and the consumers.
 Initially funded by a number of managers that represent Mumford and Sons, Arctic Monkeys, and Laura Marling, it focuses on taking measures to ensure primary tickets are sold at no higher than face value, and support progressive technology to boost these primary sales.